weakish/docs-en/views/rest_api.md

 ```

 As mentioned above, by default the results are in ascending order by `objectId`.
-To return results ordered by other attribute,
+To return results ordered by another attribute,
 pass that attribute as the `scan_key` parameter.

 ```sh